lucky-chap/shelf/README.md

 - Admin dashboard with authentication
 - Analytics for links and guestbook activity
 - Custom domain configuration with DNS setup

-- Digital Store for selling/serving digital products (Stripe for paid items)
+Note: The Digital Store (products/checkout/downloads) has been removed.

 ## Features